Partners in property

-If they are not managing your property, try to organise a meeting with the person that is so that you can learn more about them.
+If they are not managing your property, organising a meeting with the person that is could be a good option as you can learn more about them.

 While inexperience is not necessarily a negative, having someone that has worked in the property management industry for a long time is a key indicator that they know what they are doing.

 If a property manager has been in their role for a long time, it shows that this is a career for them.
-Being a property manager can be a very stressful job, with turnover normally being quite high.
-An investor should want stability and to be talking to the same person about their property in six months.
+Being a property manager can be a very stressful job, with turnover normally being quite high though.

 Knowing the financial side of how your property will be managed is very important.
 It should be clearly explained when and how rents are collected.
 With this, you should ask exactly when you can expect the rent in your bank account.

 When talking about financials, also enquire about the full cost of management.
-There will be upfront as well as ongoing fees that you should be aware of.
+There can be upfront as well as ongoing fees that you should be aware of.

-If a property manager has been at an agency for a long time, that is generally an indicator that the agency has a stable environment.
+If a property manager has been at an agency for a long time, that can be an indicator that the agency has a stable environment.
 It can also show that they are a hard worker that has been retained for the work that they do.

 However, each situation is different.
 Often it is best to judge a person on their individual achievements and attitudes.